 The Huntress is a ranged, but slow Killer; so her best Add-Ons are those that help effectively stop the Survivor from getting away from her, increase the amount of Hunting Hatchets, or make her hatchets a one-shot down if you’re unfortunate enough to get hit by them.

-Dead By Daylight The Huntress Killer Guide: Tips and Tricks
+Dead By Daylight The Huntress tips and tricks

 - The Huntress should predict Survivors.
-If you see them go for a vault or drop a pallet, ready your Hunting Hatchets and let them fly as soon as the Survivors are locked in an animation, or are in a narrow place that it’d be impossible for them to spin out of the way at the last second.
+If you see them go for a vault or drop a pallet, ready your Hunting Hatchets and let them fly as soon as the Survivors are locked in an animation, or are in a narrow place that it’d be impossible for them to spin out of.

 - The Huntress is a slow Killer, and is tremendously slowed when using her Hunting Hatchets, so only use them when you think you’re able to get a Hit in the places mentioned above.